RimGazzeh/JavaCard_Wallet/README.md

 # JavaCard Wallet
-<h4> Develop a JavaCard electronic wallet application </h4><br />
+<h4> Develop a JavaCard electronic wallet application </h4>
-Project developed by Rim Gazzeh and Helmi kortas for a class project
+Project developed by Rim Gazzeh and Helmi kortas for a class project <br />